Hyperparathyroidism

 What are the symptoms of hyperparathyroidism?

-Most people who have hyperparathyroidism do not experience any symptoms.
+Hyperparathyroidism does not always produce early symptoms.
 Some people may have one or more of the following symptoms:

 - Feeling weak or tired most of the time